 Organize To Win is a series of three books that distill lessons from hundreds of grassroots campaigns to show how anyone can stop bad projects.
 These guides lead you step-by-step through the minefields citizens, who try to effect change in their communities, must navigate.
 Email a request to Jim to receive a free electronic version of Vols 1, 2, or 3 JimatBritell.com

 Leading a successful grassroots campaign involves organizing people, holding meetings, writing letters, being interviewed, and negotiating with trained professionals and lawyers.
 You will be advocating in regulatory and political settings that your opponents have mastered.
 These books will teach you lessons learned from hundreds of campaigns in which ordinary people protected old growth forests, stopped destructive gold mining, prevented giveaways of public land, and halted proposed landfills.

-Volume 1 : FREE BOOK on getting started, raising money, how to write alerts and generate letters, prepare for meeting, negotiate with decision-makers, lobby decision-makers, participating in planning and land use processes, and hundreds of other things organizers need to know.
-It also explains the mistakes groups make that lead to failed campaigns.
-Available as an e-book or download
+Volume 1 : On getting started, raising money, how to write alerts and generate letters, prepare for meetings, negotiate with decision-makers, lobby decision-makers, participate in planning and land use processes, and hundreds of other things organizers need to know.
+It also explains how to avoid the mistakes that lead to failed campaigns.
+Available as an e-book or download.

-Volume 3 is available on Amazon Includes, lessons from great past grassroots campaigns; philosophical issues involved with activism, myths about consensus and win-win; Note: All three books are also available on Amazon.
-PDF Downloads are best viewed in Acrobat reader.
+Volume 3: Includes, lessons from great grassroots campaigns, philosophical issues involved with activism, myths about consensus and win-win.